chucnorrisful/easy-transfer/README.md

 - very user friendly

-*At the moment, this project is still in an early prototype phase* *and therefore focusses on Windows.
+*At the moment, this project is still in an early prototype phase* *and therefore focuses on Windows.
 But the server should already* *work on Linux / Mac, just without some quality of life features.*

 ## Usage